 The 100 Wild Islands Campaign Team was honored with the Nature Trust’s 2016 Conservation Award for their tremendous dedication making the 100 Wild Islands dream a reality.

 The Campaign Team recipients are nine incredible volunteers: Bill Greenwood, Jim Lawley, Ella McQuinn, Whipple Smith, Eric Thomson, Gregor Wilson, Paul Scott, Judy Robertson and Michele McKenzie.
-They bravely accepted a challenge that many believed impossible and persevered, with wonderful results!

 Last week we visited Borgles Island and Shelter Cove with a group of social influencers, bloggers, photographers, videographers and adventurers!